Abbby3/Book-Search/README.md

 - general optimisation and larger focus on reusability of containers.
 - better form validation
 - scroll to info on clicking book / book info appearing at book level.
+- text outline over text shadow for better contrast with background

 # Tools